 What is One Health?

 The One Health concept is rooted in the understanding of the interdependence of human and natural systems.
 It recognizes that the health of people is closely connected with the health of animals and the environment.
 It is in harmony with Mauli Ola, the Hawaiian concept of physical, spiritual and mental health and of social and cultural wellbeing and is deeply rooted in the indigenous belief that the health of the individual and the community are inextricably linked to the health of the environment.
+The importance of the One Health approach to addressing complex health problems is exemplified by the COVID-19 pandemic, which required transdisciplinary collaborations to effectively deal with this global health challenge.

-University of Hawai‘i One Health Interdisciplinary Undergraduate Certificate Program
+Undergraduate One Health Interdisciplinary Certificate

 The One Health Interdisciplinary Undergraduate Certificate Program at the University of Hawai‘i prepares students with the skills and knowledge to work collaboratively across disciplines to solve real-world problems.
 Based in the UH Manoa Interdisciplinary Studies Program, it is a partnership of faculty from the John A. Burns School of Medicine (JABSOM), the Office of Public Health Studies (OPHS) in the Thompson School of Social Work and Public Health (TSSWPH), the Pacific Biosciences Research Center (PBRC) in the School of Ocean and Earth Science and Technology (SOEST), and the College of Tropical Agriculture and Human Resources (CTAHR).
 This One Health educational initiative was selected as a winner of the UH Manoa Provostʻs 2019-2020 Strategic Investment Competition for High-Impact Practices in Undergraduate Education.